 Most people believe there is little negotiation or options once they or their child have been charged with underage DUI, but this is untrue.
 There are many legal strategies that could be applicable to your case as well as certain statutory protections provided by the law to protect minors through court proceedings.

 It is important to seek legal counsel as soon as possible following an underage DUI charge.
-To better understand why a lawyer might be helpful, it’s good to know how DUIs are categorized and what to expect after you or your child is charged with underage DUI.
+To better understand why a Santa Ana DUI defense lawyer might be helpful, it’s good to know how DUIs are categorized and what to expect after you or your child is charged with underage DUI.

 For individuals under the age of 21, the law differentiates between three levels of intoxication.
 An individual whose blood alcohol concentration level (BAC) registered at .01 or higher will be subjected to California’s zero tolerance law.
 If convicted, defendants may face serious penalties including fines of up to $250 and potential license suspension for up to a year.

 If the individual registers a BAC of .05 or higher, they may then be subject to an underage DUI charge.
 The potential consequences for this charge are relatively the same, with a suspended license for up to a year, comparable fines and possible enrollment in an alcohol education program.
 In addition to this, an underage DUI will result in 2 points on the driver’s record, which may more acutely affect insurance costs and could also lead to license suspension.